Massimo Oddo: Coaching career

 On 7 June 2019, Oddo was appointed head coach of Perugia.
 He was dismissed by Perugia on 4 January 2020.
 He was rehired again on 19 July, and terminated on 19 August 2020.

 On 29 August 2020, Oddo was appointed manager of Pescara.
 On 29 November 2020, Pescara fired him after only gaining four points in the first nine league games.

 On 24 February 2022, he returned to management as the new head coach of Serie C promotion hopefuls Padova.
 Under his tenure, he guided Padova to win the 2021–22 Coppa Italia Serie C title, but failed automatic promotion by ending in second place behind Südtirol.
 He led Padova to a second consecutive promotion playoff final, where they were defeated by Palermo in a 0–2 aggregate loss.
 Due to failure to achieve promotion to Serie B, Oddo and Padova parted ways by mutual consent at the end of the season.

 On 14 February 2023, Oddo was named head coach of Serie B relegation-struggling club SPAL, replacing Daniele De Rossi.
 He left the club at the end of the season as SPAL was relegated to Serie C.

 On 8 April 2024, Oddo returned to Padova, replacing Vincenzo Torrente in charge of the Serie C team in time for the promotion playoffs and agreeing on a contract until 30 June 2024 with an option to extend.
 He left the club by the end of the season, after being eliminated in the playoffs to Vicenza.

 On 25 February 2025, Oddo was appointed as head coach of Milan Futuro, AC Milan's reserve team.
+On 30 June 2026, the club announced his departure as the head coach ahead of the 2026–27 season.